git-courses-info/ultimate-git-course/README.md

 ### 8. Amending the Last Commit

 - In case you want to add something like new code on existing files, or even a new file to the last commit, after you stage the changes, instead creating a new commit, type `git commit --amend`.

+### 9. Amending an Earlier Commit

+- We need to use **interactive rebasing**.
+With rebasing, we can replay a bunch of commits on top of another commit.
+Type `git rebase -i ID`.
+- **Reabasing rewrites history**.
+When you `edit` a commit, all the commits that follow will be recreated...
+So do NOT use `rebase` for published commits!
+- The changes you make in one earier commit get carried on to the next ones.